-We continued many of our regular Mission activities during the pandemic of 2020 and added new initiatives.
-At the start of the pandemic, for example, we provided meals, through Honest John’s restaurant in Homestead, to health care workers and housekeeping/maintenance staff at West Penn and Allegheny General hospitals.
+Even during the pandemic, we continued many of our regular Mission activities and have added new initiatives.
+At the start of the pandemic, for example, we provided meals, through the former Honest John’s restaurant in Homestead, to health care workers and housekeeping/maintenance staff at West Penn and Allegheny General hospitals.

-In 2020, Waverly became an institutional mission partner with the National Black Presbyterian Caucus and aligned itself with the Wilkinsburg Sanctuary Project for Peace, providing financial support to both entities and participating in monthly prayer vigils with the Sanctuary Project.
-Waverly also became a Matthew 25 church, in which it has pledged to become actively engaged in the world around us and to compassionately serve people who are hungry, oppressed, imprisoned or poor.
+In 2020, Waverly became an institutional mission partner with the National Black Presbyterian Caucus and a member of the Wilkinsburg Sanctuary Project for Peace.
+Waverly also became a Matthew 25 church, in which we pledge to be actively engaged in the world around us and to compassionately serve people who are hungry, oppressed, imprisoned or poor.

 Quarterly Financial Disbursements

-We donate roughly $15,000 each year to local charities and causes, with major support to the Wilkinsburg Community Ministry, a nonprofit that serves 5,000 people a year, including senior citizens, people with disabilities and at-risk youth and families who are economically challenged, underemployed or facing emergency situations.
+We donate 10% of our pledged giving each year to local organizations, mission partners, and causes, with major support provided to long-time partner, the Wilkinsburg Community Ministry, a nonprofit that serves 5,000 people a year, including senior citizens, people with disabilities and at-risk youth and families who are economically challenged, underemployed or facing emergency situations.

 Serving our Neighbors Year Round

-- Crop Walk Hunger Relief – We are one of the leading participants in the annual fundraising walk through Church World Services in Pittsburgh’s East End.
+- Crop Walk Hunger Relief – We are one of the leading participants in Pittsburgh’s East End in the annual fundraising walk sponsored by Church World Services.

-- Advent offerings – During Sundays in Advent, Waverly invites leaders of local charities to speak about their programs, and church members take up a special offering to support them.
+- Advent offerings – During Sundays in Advent, Waverly invites leaders of local organizations to speak about their programs.
+Church members and the Mission Committee support them with a special offering.